 Nelson’s antelope squirrel is also called the San Joaquin antelope squirrel.
 It’s a small species, with males measuring 9.8 inches and females 9.4 inches.
 They have pale yellowish-brown coats on the upper parts, becoming white on the underside.
 The underside of the tail is white and features black edges.

 Like other species on our list, this squirrel is endemic to California, living in the western part of the San Joaquin Valley.
-Researcher do not know the size of the population.
+Researchers do not know the size of the population.
 However, it is severally fragmented.

 Habitat loss highly threatens the species.
 Urban and agricultural development, petroleum extraction, solar energy, and rodenticides are to blame for this loss.